ThomasBallardCI/Hexi-Skate-HardwareM1/README.md

 ### Acknowledgments

 - Thank you to Code institute student support tutors for direction and help understanding issues I had and my fellow South staffs september 2022 group members for helping with testing.

+- Thank you to my mentor Elaine Roche for the help and template of this README.md